 5. Gaming & Entertainment

 Servers come in many shapes and sizes, each designed to handle specific tasks that help maintain the smooth functioning of digital systems and networks.
-Whether it's delivering web pages, storing data, or enabling communication, different types of servers cater to different needs.
-Let's explore the key types of servers in Networking and how they contribute to the vast ecosystem of digital infrastructure.
+Below is a comparison table of the most common server types:

 1. Web Server: Powering Websites and Online Content